 This inquiry has been commissioned by Artists' Union England to explore the responses to the union's 2024 membership survey.
-Artists' Union England is a trade union for visual and applied artists, and artists with a socially engaged practice who are working in England.
-Launching in 2014, AUE gained its Certificate of Independence (formal status as a trade union) in 2016, and has been a member of the TUC and GFTU since then.
-AUE started as the idea of three artists, launched with 12 founding members, and as of June 2025 has over 2000 members.
+Artists' Union England (AUE) is a trade union for visual and applied artists, and artists with a socially engaged practice, who are working in England.
+Originally started by three independent artists, AUE launched with 12 founding members in 2014.
+It gained its Certificate of Independence in 2016, and has been a member of the TUC and GFTU ever since.
+As of June 2025, it has over 2000 members.